Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 	1. Fix the bug that test page function not work
 		-- finished
 	2. Fix the new-btn in announce page will be replaced as movetop-btn -- finished
+	3. Fix the test page download function by add a new route -- finished
 ---
 	## 2023.08.31		version 0.2.5 -- Test-build